amazon-ion/ion-docs/binary.md

 The _fraction\_exponent_ and _fraction\_coefficient_ denote the fractional seconds of the timestamp as a decimal value.
 The fractional seconds' value is _coefficient_ * 10 ^ _exponent_.
 It must be greater than or equal to zero and less than 1.
+A missing coefficient defaults to zero.
 Fractions whose coefficient is zero and exponent is greater than -1 are ignored.
 The following hex encoded timestamps are equivalent:

 ```
 68 80 0F D0 81 81 80 80 80       // 2000-01-01T00:00:00Z with no fractional seconds
-69 80 0F D0 81 81 80 80 80 80    // The same instant with 0d0 fractional seconds
+69 80 0F D0 81 81 80 80 80 80    // The same instant with 0d0 fractional seconds and implicit zero coefficient
+6A 80 0F D0 81 81 80 80 80 80 00 // The same instant with 0d0 fractional seconds and explicit zero coefficient
 69 80 0F D0 81 81 80 80 80 C0    // The same instant with 0d-0 fractional seconds
 69 80 0F D0 81 81 80 80 80 81    // The same instant with 0d1 fractional seconds
 ```